Bump in the Night (TV series): Season 2 (1995)

-Christmas special (1995)

 Production

-The development of the series began as a series of ad bumpers for ABC's Saturday morning lineup in 1993.
-In 1996, DIC Entertainment purchased the show's rights, despite never producing it.
+The development of the series began as a series of ad bumpers for ABC's Saturday morning lineup in 1993, hence the title Bump in the Night and the character's naming of Mr. Bumpy.
+In 1996, DIC Entertainment, while still in partnership with the ABC network, purchased the show's rights, even though they were never involved in the show's production..
+Reruns of Bump in the Night were featured on Toon Disney from 1998 to 2001.

 Home releases

 On VHS, the series was released by Capital Cities/ABC Video Enterprises and later Anchor Bay Entertainment on many VHS volumes:

 In September 2003, Sterling Entertainment released a VHS/DVD called Night of the Living Bread, containing 6 segments.
 3 additional segments were included on DVD.
 In April 2010, Shout!
 Factory released Bump In The Night: The Complete Series on DVD.
 In February 2016, Mill Creek Entertainment re-released Bump in the Night – The Complete Series on DVD in Region 1.